tomyama-code/tomyama_script_collection/docs/c.md

     ex.) ~/.bashrc
     alias ctax="cat - | sed -u 's/^\(.*\)$/round( (\1+0) * 1.1 , 0 ) =/' | c"

-Calculate the distance between two points.
+## COORDINATE CALCULATION

+I think this is a feature that anyone who likes looking at maps will want to use.

+Here we use the following coordinates (latitude and longitude):

     ex)
     Madagascar:        degrees: -18.76694, 46.8691
     Galapagos Islands: degrees: -0.3831, -90.42333

+Calculate the distance between two points.

     $ c 'geo_distance_km( deg2rad( -18.76694, 46.8691 ),
          deg2rad( -0.3831, -90.42333 ) ) ='
     14907.357977036

+The straight-line distance between Madagascar and the Galapagos Islands was found to be 14,907 km.

 If you want to specify latitude and longitude in DMS, use dms2rad().
 Be sure to include the sign if the value is negative.